 How Much Can a Small Business Make Before Paying Taxes?

-Small business must keep records of their business activities and pay taxes on the money they make.
+Small businesses must keep records of their business activities and pay taxes on the money they make.
 You may be the only employee of your small business and operating as a self-employed independent contractor but federal income taxes apply to your income.
 The simplest business to set up is to become a sole proprietorship where you are the owner and the liabilities of the business are yours.
 Calculating profit and loss determines income and you can deduct expenses from income to determine your tax liability.

-If you have made than $400 in self-employment income, you must tax on this income.
+If you have made than $400 in self-employment income, you must pay self-employment tax on this income.
 If your business has employees, you must withhold federal and maybe state income taxes along with Social Security and Medicare taxes and unemployment insurance taxes.